-While our main purpose is education we know that nutrition, good health and a safe living environment are important to learning.
-To maximize student success, our program provides safety and well-being for our students:
+While our primary purpose is to provide education, we know that nutrition, good health, and a safe living environment are essential to learning.
+To maximize student success, we support the health and well-being of our students by providing regular meals and medical care, in addition, to support and training programs for Sexual and Reproductive Health, Drug Awareness and Abuse, and Mental Health.

-- Health monitoring and basic medical care: In 2009 we started a program to monitor the health of the children in the program.
-We provide a nurse during the Saturday Program who does routine “well-child” exams on a rotating basis and sees children who are ill.
-If a child becomes ill their parent or guardian comes to the office for a voucher and then visits a clinic for treatment.
+During the Saturday Program, our contracted nurse performs routine exams on a rotating basis and sees students who are ill.
+If a student becomes ill, their parent or guardian visits the Ngong Road Children’s Foundation administrative office for a voucher to visit a clinic for treatment.

 Clean water and sanitation facilities are often unsafe in parts of Kenya including Nairobi.
 Therefore, an essential preventative treatment is deworming medications which our Saturday Program nurse regularly administers in addition to weekly multivitamins.
 We also provide basic dental and vision care.